kiba/Writings/for_science/chp10_wine_and_dine.md

 No one, not even the ancestral pairs, was unique to this.
 It was just the fact of life on the last known bastion of humanity.

-But for officer Natsu, she wasn't thinking much, other than what she had witnessed and took part in yesterday.
+But for officer Yoshizawa, she wasn't thinking much, other than what she had witnessed and took part in yesterday.
 Simply put, her team were ordered to conduct 'espionage' against citizens of a foreign power, for the purpose of 'national security' and 'security of humanity'.

 Behind all that nice-sound justification was the fact that she invaded someone's privacy last night without a warrant or a court hearing, a virtually unprecedented activity.